Chris Taylor Player Props: Dodgers vs. Phillies

-Chris Taylor, with a slugging percentage of .345 in his past 10 games -- including one home run -- will be in action for the Los Angeles Dodgers against the Philadelphia Phillies, with Taijuan Walker on the mound, May 1 at 10:10 PM ET.
+Chris Taylor, with a slugging percentage of .345 in his past 10 games -- including one home run -- will be in action for the Los Angeles Dodgers against the Philadelphia Phillies, with Matt Strahm on the mound, May 2 at 10:10 PM ET.

-He had two hits (going 2-for-4 with a double and an RBI) in his most recent game against the Cardinals.
+In his most recent appearance, he had two hits (going 2-for-4 with a double and an RBI) against the Cardinals.

 Chris Taylor Game Info & Props vs. the Phillies